AlimuratDinch/SwapStreet/.github/pull_request_template.md

 # Might be required if you update check the PR

 ```
+# How To Test
+> Provide information on how to test that the PR is functional and does what you intended it to do.

 # Checklist
 > Please, read carefully each item before checking it.
 Your PR's review might be delayed otherwise.